Alice P. Albright: Career

 Albright held a variety of positions in Citicorp, Bankers Trust Company, JP Morgan, and the Carlyle Group prior to entering the nonprofit sector.

-From 2001 to 2009, she served as the chief financial and investment officer for the Global Alliance for Vaccines and Immunization, where she worked on enhancing immunization services in the poorest countries.
+From 2001 to 2009, she was the chief financial and investment officer for the Global Alliance for Vaccines and Immunization, where she worked on enhancing immunization services in the poorest countries.

-From 2009 to 2013, Albright served as executive vice president and chief operating officer of the Export-Import Bank of the United States.
+From 2009 to 2013, Albright was executive vice president and chief operating officer of the Export-Import Bank of the United States.

 In 2013, Albright joined the Global Partnership for Education as CEO.

 MCC nomination

 On August 6, 2021, President Joe Biden nominated Albright to be CEO of the Millennium Challenge Corporation.
 Hearings were held by the Senate Foreign Relations Committee on her nomination on December 14, 2021.
 The committee favorably reported the nomination to the Senate floor on January 12, 2022.
 Her nomination was confirmed by the United States Senate via voice vote on February 7, 2022.

 On 23 May 2024, Albright was among the guests invited to the state dinner hosted by President Biden in honor of President William Ruto at the White House.